paradicms/action/README.md

-# paradicm GitHub action
+# Paradicm GitHub action

-This action executes a Paradicms ETL pipeline in a GitHub Action.
+This action executes a Paradicms ETL pipeline.